rsandz/joplin-calendar/README.md

 ## Keyboard Shortcuts

+### Joplin Wide

 | Action              | Default Shortcut  |
 | ------------------- | ----------------- |
 | Toggle the Calendar | CmdOrCtrl+Shift+` |

+### After clicking on Calendar

+- Use the arrow key to move between dates.

+### After clicking on the note list

+- Use up and down arrow keys to select notes.

 # Development